In this lab, you will observe the process of osmosis and diffusion. You will also

 11. Graph the results for your individual data that shows the relationship between %change in mass and the molarity of the solution.
 The independent variable is on the X axis, and the dependent variable is on the Y axis

-1. Explain the relationship between the change in mass and the molarity of sucrose within the dialysis bag.
+1. Describe the relationship between the change in mass and the molarity of the sucrose in the dialysis tube.

 4. A dialysis bag is filled with distilled water and then placed in a sucrose solution.
 The bag's initial mass is 20 g, and its final mass is 18 g.
 Calculate the percent change of mass, showing your calculations.